-Aligning People with Business Plans
+Aligning People with Your Business Plan

+Aligning and engaging employees to bring about your desired results within your business plan is not easy.
 As you begin your business planning for the upcoming year, it is good to reflect on good planning practices and how best to align and engage employees to bring about your desired results.

 Ask yourself these questions: